mongodb/mongo-php-driver/.github/ISSUE_TEMPLATE/bug-report.md

 What operating system and PHP version are you using?
 Mention if PHP was installed through a third-party bundle (e.g. MAMP, XAMPP) and report its version if applicable.

+What version of MongoDB are you using?
+Include details about the topology (e.g. replica set, sharded cluster) and how you are connecting to the database (e.g.
+TLS connections, authentication).
+If possible, share your connection string and additional URI options (be sure to redact any auth credentials).
+Please specify whether you are self-hosting the database or using a cloud provider, such as MongoDB Atlas.

 Include version information for the extension, libmongoc, and libbson.
 This may be collected by grepping phpinfo() output: